APPLE IIc / IIc+CPU: SynerTek 65C02

 I used to go to concerts all the time.
 ALL THE TIME.
 It was just what I did.
 Stadium shows (Duran Duran, Bowie, The Cult, Depeche Mode) and teeny-tiny club shows (Skinny Puppy, Ministry, Lush, Jesus & Mary Chain).
 There were outdoor shows (Siouxsie & The Banshee's, Lollapalooza 1, 2 & 3, The Cure, and more Bowie), and regrettably, a few missed shows where tickets went to waste for unforseen and unfortunate reasons (The Smiths, Nine Inch Nails, and Sisters of Mercy w/ special guests Public Enemy?!)

-LISA / LISA 2 / MAC XL
+LISA / LISA 2 / MAC XLCPU

 CPU: Motorola MC68000